rowanmoul/ArchSecureDualBoot/README.md

 There are many more optional arguments for `tpm2_encrypt` that are meant to provide flexibilty without having to change the code in the hook, but we are sticking to the defaults here.
 This is also in addition to any other kernel arguments you may want to add that are actually related to the kernel, such as the log level or the quiet flag.

 *You will notice that we did not add any arguments to activate `bitlocker_windows_boot`, and we are also not re-generating the grub config with `grub-mkconfig` just yet.
-Both of these things are comming shortly, don't worry!*
+Both of these things are comming in the next section!*

 ## Automating Update and Install tasks with Pacman Hooks